bensonchoyintuitas/intuitas_knowledgebase/docs/level_0.md

 ## Next Steps

-Once the enterprise-level context is established, proceed to [Level 1 - Domain Architecture](level_1.md) to explore domain-centric design principles and architectural patterns that support the organization's strategic objectives.
+Once the enterprise-level context is established, proceed to [Level 1 - Domain Architecture](level_1.md) to explore domain-centric design principles and architectural patterns that support the organisation's strategic objectives.

 ---